sozu/py-pyracmon/README.md

 # sql: SELECT id, blog_id, title, content FROM post WHERE blog_id = %s ORDER BY title ASC limit %s OFFSET %s
 # parameters: 2, 10, 20
 m = db.helper.marker()
-for p in post.fetch_where(
-    db,
-    lambda m: Q.condition(f"blog_id = {m()}", 2),
-    orders = dict(title = True),
-    limit = 10,
+for p in post.fetch_where(db, Q.eq(blog_id = 2), orders = dict(title = True), limit = 10, offset = 20):
-    offset = 20,
-):
     print(f"id = {p.id}, blog_id = {p.blog_id}, title = {p.title}, content = {p.content}")

 # Counting records.
 Returned value n is a number of records.
 # sql: SELECT COUNT(*) FROM post WHERE blog_id = %s
 # parameters: 2
-n = post.count(db, lambda m: Q.condition(f"blog_id = {m()}", 2))
+n = post.count(db, Q.eq(blog_id = 2))
 ```

-Those methods accept some other optional arguments to control executing queries.
-See API documentation for further information.
+Other than usages in above example, arguments for those methods have some variations, for example in `insert()`, *model object* is also available instead of dictionary.
+See API documentation for complete information.

 ### SQL operations

-The `Connection` object of this library is just a proxy to the connection object which conforms to DB-API 2.0, therefore, it also conforms to DB-API 2.0.
-You can post any query via `Cursor` obtained by `cursor()`. `Connection` has an additional attribute named `helper` which provides some helper functions to construct SQL as follows.
+Instead of `Cursor` defined in DB-API 2.0, this library provides `Statement` on which SQL in executed.
+A functionality of `Statement` is the abstraction layer for placeholder markers.
+While DB-API 2.0 allows various styles, `Statement` accepts SQL where placeholders are marked by `$` prepended variables.
+By courtesy of `string.Template` module in python, those variables are converted to correct markers which DB driver can recognize.

+Although there are several rules for the conversion, using `$_` as every variable and passing parameters in order makes sense in most cases.

 ```
+from pyracmon import Q, where, read_row

 # Fetch blogs and their posts by blog IDs.
 blog_ids = ...
 limit, offset = ...

-# Marker of place holder.
-m = db.helper.marker()

-# Columns with aliases to select from each table.
+# 1. Columns with aliases to select from each table.
-# -> b.id, b.title, p.title, p.content
+# b.id, b.title, p.title, p.content
-b_, p_ = blog.select("b"), post.select("p", ["title", "content"])
+exp = blog.select("b"), post.select("p", ["title", "content"])

+# 2. WHERE clause and parameters.
+# WHERE b.id IN (?, ?, ...)
+conds = Q.in_("b", id = blog_ids)
+w, params = where(conds)

+# 3. SQL execution
-c = db.cursor()
+c = db.stmt().execute(f"""
-c.execute(f"""
     SELECT
-        {b_}, {p_}
+        {exp}
     FROM
         blog AS b
         INNER JOIN post AS p ON b.id = p.blog_id
-    WHERE
-        b.id IN ({db.helper.holders(len(blog_ids))})
+    {w}
-    LIMIT {m()} OFFSET {m()}
+    LIMIT $_ OFFSET $_
-    """, blogs_ids + [limit, offset])
+    """, params + [limit, offset])

-# The pairs of blog and post models: [[blog, post]]
+# 4. Model objects obtained from each row.
-blog_post_pairs = [read_row(row, b_, p_) for row in c.fetchall()]
+for row in c.fetchall():
+    r = read_row(row, *exp)
+    blog = r.b
+    post = r.p
 ```

-Invoking marker object `m` returns a place holder string determined by `paramstyle` attribute of DB-API 2.0 module, in this case, `%s`. `select()` returns `Selection` object which determines columns to select and their orders. `Selection` objects are also used in `read_row()` to parse obtained rows into model objects.

-This is the basic flow of selecting operation.
+Above code shows the basic flow of selecting operation by SQL.

+1. Creates `Expressions` object contains columns and aliases of their tables to select.
+    - As well as *models*, raw expressions are also available.
+2. Creates `Conditional` object, and then obtatins conditional clause starting with `WHERE` and parameters used in it.
+    - There are many functions to create `Conditional` object like `Q.in_()`.
+3. Executs SQL on `Statement` object.
+Range condition and its parameters are added in both SQL and parameter list.
+4. Obtains *model objects* from each row. `read_row()` parses a row and returns an object which exposes *model objects* via its attributes named by each alias.

 See API documentation for further information.

-### Create relational graph

-This is often the case that the actual application requires not only records but also additional informations such as:

-- Count of grouping records.
-- Total number of existing records.
-- Maximum/Minimum value of a column in each group.
-- Calculation or transformation to column value.
-- etc...

-Those values are sometimes obtained by query and sometimes by programs.
-Despite how they are obtained, this kind of additional informations tend to be a cause of problems like fat model.
-Also, we often have to merge results of multiple queries according to their relationships, which can make codes complicated.
+### Graph declaration and construction

+Former sections show the way to obtain record values as *model objects*, on the other hand, the way to deal with them is not considered, that is, how to return the to the caller and how to represent them to the application user. `Graph` is introduced to take that role.
+This section shows the way to gather obtained *model objects* and any other values into a `Graph` with keeping their relationships.

-Suppose you need a structured list of blogs like below.
+Suppose you want a structured list of blogs like below.

 ```
 {